 Consult With Your Real Estate Professional

 Once you’ve decided that it’s time to sell your home, talk to your real estate professional.
-He or she can help you avoid common seller mistakes and decide what needs to be done to stage your home, how to boost curb appeal on your property and what kind of repairs are necessary to make your home move-in ready.
+They can help you avoid common seller mistakes and decide what needs to be done to stage your home, how to boost curb appeal on your property, and what kind of repairs are necessary to make your home move-in ready.
 By working with a real estate agent, you can learn from a neutral party where the most attention is needed and how the work will affect the home's value or length of time on the market.